-Mikhail Khodorkovsky has been unjustly jailed since 2003.
+Mikhail Khodorkovsky was unjustly jailed from October 2003 to December 2013.
 There were two central motives behind the Kremlin’s campaign against Khodorkovsky: eliminating Khodorkovsky as a political opponent, and seizing the assets of Yukos to bring them under the ownership and control of Kremlin allies.
 He had every opportunity to leave Russia prior to his arrest, once it became clear that Russian officials who perceived him to be a threat were targeting him.
 But – as a patriot, philanthropist and family man in addition to being a business leader – he chose not to flee his homeland so he could stand trial and prove his innocence there.

 First trial: 2004 to 2005

 Khodorkovsky was arrested in 2003 on trumped up charges of tax evasion, fraud and embezzlement.
 His first trial ended with an eight-year conviction in 2005 and was broadly recognized as being politically motivated.

 The flagrant abuses of state power in Khodorkovsky’s first trial gave rise to a new term in the Russian language: “Basmanny justice” (referring to the Basmanny District Court of Moscow where Khodorkovsky was taken after his arrest), now a widely understood shorthand for Russia’s corrupt, brutal and politically subservient judicial system.

 During his first trial, in court Khodorkovsky was kept in a cage of heavy steel bars, constantly surrounded by armed guards.
 When not in court, he was detained in Moscow’s Matrosskaya Tishina detention facility, a notorious centuries-old jail normally reserved for violent criminals, not people accused of economic crimes.
 This was the modern revival of the Soviet show trial.